GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 In this tutorial, we use the results of a pKa calculation to perform a more detailed analysis of a specific residue, AspA170, in Photosystem II from pea plants (PDB ID: 5XNL).
 The goal is to move beyond raw pKa values and examine the energetic factors that determine the protonation state of this residue.

 {: .important }
-> ** t is absolutley neccesary** that you run a [pKa calcualtion](https://gunnerlab.github.io/mcce4_tutorial/docs/tests/ex2/) to obtain the neccesary files to be able to use this tool.
+> ** It is absolutley neccesary** that you run a [pKa calcualtion](https://gunnerlab.github.io/mcce4_tutorial/docs/tests/ex2/) to obtain the neccesary files to be able to use this tool.

 ## Background